litestar-org/litestar/docs/usage/htmx.rst

         ),
     )

-See :class:`HTMXDetails <litestar.contrib.htmx.request.HTMXDetails>` for a full list of available properties.
+See :class:`~litestar.contrib.htmx.request.HTMXDetails` for a full list of available properties.